Application for CCT and entry onto the General Medical Council Specialist Register

 Please be aware that you will need to complete both the RCEM CCT application form and a direct application to the GMC.
-Prior to your expected CCT date the GMC will invite you to apply via GMC online – this will be sent to the email address you have registered with the GMC.
-If you have not received an invitation from the GMC by the time you receive your outcome 6, please contact email@example.com.
+Prior to your expected CCT date the GMC will invite you to apply via GMC online.
+This will be sent to the email address you have registered with the GMC.
+If you have not received an invitation from the GMC by the time you receive your Outcome 6, please contact email@example.com.

-The earliest the GMC will grant your application is ten days before your CCT date.
+The earliest the GMC will grant your application is 10 days before your CCT date.
 If they receive your application or recommendation after your CCT date, the date on your certificate will be the same date they process and grant your application.
-The GMC is not able to back-date your certificate date to your CCT date.
+The GMC is not able to back-date your certificate to your CCT date.